- About CAA

 Social Security Contributions and Benefits Act 1992, Section 66 2(b)

 In short, it is open to anyone to request a DS1500 Report without the consent of the individual concerned.
 In practice however CAA welfare rights officers will always, where possible, ask an individual to sign a mandate of authority on first contact with CAA and this mandate will be sent with any request that we make.

-CAA, in conjunction with Alliance Scotland, have produced a self management DVD for those diagnosed with an asbestos related condition.
-The DVD aims to address the concern that many patients have with breathlessness but also any anxiety which they may experience following a diagnosis of an asbestos related condition.
-The DVD is available free of charge to patients and medical professionals involved in the care and management of patients.
-Please contact us to request a copy.
+CAA, with funding from Alliance Scotland, has produced a self-management Toolkit for those diagnosed with an asbestos related condition.
+The Toolkit aims to address any concerns that individuals may experience following a diagnosis of an asbestos related condition.
+The Toolkit is available on request and is wideley distributed in GP Practices and hospitals throughout Scotland.

 CAA produces a number of booklets which are available to patients who suffer from an asbestos related illness.
 The booklets are often used by GP’s and hospital based medical professionals, who provide them to patients who have been diagnosed with an asbestos related condition.
 All booklets are available on request.

 Over a number of years CAA has produced a compilation of articles by medical professionals on the treatment and care for those diagnosed with mesothelioma.
 The aim of the newsletter is to provide a resource where current medical information can be accessed and shared with healthcare professionals involved in the care of patients suffering from mesothelioma